stepheugarden/algorithms_on_graphs/README.md

 - Week 6: Project advanced algorithms
   - *Friend suggestion*: bidirectional Dijkstra
   - *Distances with coordiantes*: A* algorithm with euclidean distance as potential function for more directed search
+  - *Contraction hierarchies small data*: preprocessing graph using heuristic node importance and querying the graph with a bidirectional Dijkstra search while exploiting the rank order of the contracted vertices.
+The last test case on Coursera is not processed.
+Error message `(Time used: 0.00/10.00, preprocess time used: 0.47/50.00, memory used: 0/8589934592.)` suggests that the graph data is not loaded at all.
+  - *Contraction hierarchies large data*: same as above - passed all tests except the last one with the same message (no memory used, no prepocessing time, no query time used)